Immigration Reform and Control Act: Everything You Need to Know

 - Lawful permanent resident

 Every employee must complete a Form I-9 upon hire.
 However, in completing this form, you cannot require that employees show you specific documents to inspect.
 Only those documents that the Form I-9 sets out can be required.
 In addition, any eligibility verification that the employer conducts should only occur after an official offer of employment has been made.

 In addition, employers must also conform to certain restrictions that are aimed at preventing discrimination against minorities and immigrants.
 For example, employers cannot ask about citizenship or proof of immigration status during the hiring process.

 If you need help with compliance issues regarding the IRCA as an employer or you have been a victim of discrimination as an employee, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.